Masterthesis4Liu/k_medoids_clustering/README.md

 'plus' (default): Select k observations from X according to the k-means++ algorithm for cluster center initialization.
 'sample': Select k observations from X at random.
 'cluster': Perform preliminary clustering phase on a random subsample (10%) of X. This preliminary phase is itself initialized using 'sample': that is, the observations are selected at random.

+I choose 15 as the number of clusters, although the value of average silhouette is besser when the nummer of clusters equal to 3. because i think, when we divided the datasets only into 3 groups, it's so small.

+when you guys have ant idea, just write down!!!